Bicycle wheel: Rolling resistance

 There are a number of variables that determine rolling resistance: tire tread, width, diameter, tire construction, tube type (if applicable), and pressure are all important.

 Smaller diameter wheels, all else being equal, have higher rolling resistance than larger wheels.
 "Rolling resistance increases in near proportion as wheel diameter is decreased for a given constant inflation pressure."

+Previously mountain bikes were based on 26 inch wheels but modern mountain bikes are often with 29 inch (622mm) wheels resulting in lower rolling resistance but changes to manoeuverability.

 Rotating mass

 Due to the fact that wheels rotate as well as translate (move in a straight line) when a bicycle moves, more force is required to accelerate a unit of mass on the wheel than on the frame.
 In wheel design, reducing the rotational inertia has the benefit of more responsive, faster-accelerating wheels.
 To accomplish this, wheel designs are employing lighter rim materials, moving the spoke nipples to the hub or using lighter nipples such as aluminum.
 Note however that rotational inertia is a factor only during acceleration (and deceleration/braking).
 At constant speed, aerodynamics are a significant factor.
 For climbing, total mass remains important.
 See Bicycle performance for more detail.